Deformation of Einstein metrics and $L^2$ cohomology on strictly pseudoconvex domains: On the vanishing result of Donnelly and Fefferman

 follows by the argument in~\cite{Donnelly-Fefferman-83}*{Section 3} based on a formula of Donnelly--Xavier~\cite{Donnelly-Xavier-84}.
 This makes Proposition \ref{prop:apriori} applicable.
 Our claim is the following.

 \begin{lem} If $p+q<n$, then the indicial radius $R_{\Delta_{\conj{\partial}}}$ of the Dolbeault Laplacian $\Delta_{\conj{\partial}}$ acting on $(p,q)$-forms is positive.
-Therefore, by Proposition \ref{prop:apriori}, the space $L^2\mathcal{H}^{p,q}(\Omega)$ is contained in $L_\delta^2\mathcal{H}^{p,q}(\Omega)$ for some $\delta>0$. \end{lem}
+Therefore, by Proposition \ref{prop:apriori}, the space $\mathcal{H}_{(2)}^{p,q}(\Omega)$ is contained in $\mathcal{H}_{(2), \delta}^{p,q}(\Omega)$ for some $\delta>0$. \end{lem}

-This lemma reduces the vanishing of $L^2\mathcal{H}^{p,q}(\Omega)$ to that of the weighted cohomology
+This lemma reduces the vanishing of $\mathcal{H}_{(2)}^{p,q}(\Omega)$ to that of the weighted cohomology

-by the same argument as in the last paragraph of Subsection \ref{subsec:reduction-to-L2-cohomology}.
-The point is that \eqref{eq:weighted-Dolbeault-cohomology} can be shown by the Bochner--Kodaira--Nakano equality in the usual way.
+by the same argument as in the last paragraph of Section \ref{subsec:reduction-to-L2-cohomology}.
+Then, as follows, \eqref{eq:weighted-Dolbeault-cohomology} can be shown by the Bochner--Kodaira--Nakano equality in the usual way.
 Let $L_\delta$ be the trivial line bundle equipped with the fiber metric $\varphi^{-\delta}$.
 Then the curvature $S$ of $L_\delta$ is given by

 Therefore, for compactly supported smooth $(p,q)$-form $\alpha\in C^\infty_c\spacewedge^{p,q}(\Omega;L_\delta)$ with values in $L_\delta$, one has

 where $D'$ is the holomorphic part of the covariant exterior derivative.
 Since $C^\infty_c\spacewedge^{p,q}(\Omega;L_\delta)$ is dense in $\dom\partialbar\cap\dom\partialbar^*$, this implies \eqref{eq:weighted-Dolbeault-cohomology}.